 Your business becomes about working smarter, not harder.

 Rather than being efficient, it’s about being effective.
+It becomes about managing time effectively.

 Instead of time and effort put it, the focus is on results and leveraging your time to achieve the results.